prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

 When multiple segments are specified a player must match **ALL** of them.
-In the above example, our player would need to have both “level” AND “country” segments.
+In the above example, our player would need to have both *level* AND *country* segments.
 When multiple segment values are specified, a player must match **ONE** of them (a player can only have one value for a segment, after all).
-So we could join the above challenge with the player:
+So we could join the above Challenge with the player:

 ```
 {